efinesbu/ccc/README.md

-Back at JPMorgan in 2018/2019 I spoke with a Managing Director in sales.
-I was surprised that they couldn't articulate the financial impact of some products to customers.
-I spent a few weeks networking with the team, learning about Treasury Services and researched what math formulas were necessary for evaluating Treasury Service impacts.
+Reflection: Back in 2018 at JPMorgan, I saw an opportunity to better quantify the financial impact of Treasury Services for our clients.
+At the time, bridging that gap required weeks of networking, learning the business and products, and deep-diving into math formulas to get it right.

-Now, in 2026, it took me <30min in Google AI Studio to build a dynamic prototype in production.
+Fast forward to 2026: The barrier between an idea and a production-ready tool has vanished.
+I was able to take those same logic requirements and build a dynamic prototype in Google AI Studio in under 30 minutes.
+It’s incredible how much faster we can now deliver value to the front lines.

 https://my-google-ai-studio-applet-733599032996.us-east1.run.app